d9pouces/django-floor/doc/source/settings.rst

     FILE_UPLOAD_TEMP_DIR = '/var/myproject/tmp'

-Modifying the base directory implies that you have four variables to change, and that you will forget to change at least one.
+Modifying the base directory `/var/myproject` implies that you have four variables to change (and you will forget to change at least one).
 With DjangoFloor, things are simpler:

 .. code-block:: python